! Below script is for Google Grow for Mediavine >

 I didn't copy what skills or experience they said they had, I used my own.
 I just checked out the competition and made a carpentry CV I thought was pretty good (I definitely found out what not to include in a CV).
 Of course, I'm not suggesting you do that ;-)

-If you think about it, a carpentry resume is basically your own personal advert detailing everything you've achieved and are capable of, and is your chance to impress a potential employer enough to get an interview.
-It needs to be detailed enough to tell the reader everything they need to know about you, whilst being well organised and easy to read.
+If you think about it, a carpentry resume is basically your own personal advert detailing everything you've achieved, are capable of and is your chance to impress a potential employer enough to get an interview.
+It needs to be detailed enough to tell the reader enough for them to consider hiring you, whilst being well organised and easy to read.
 Too long or boring and it may just end up in the bin.

 A table of contents or index at the beginning lets the reader quickly find the information they are looking for.
 That is probably you're previous experience and qualifications.
 So it makes sense to put those two at the front, and if the reader likes what they see they'll read deeper into it to find out more about you and whether or not you are suitable for the role you've applied for.

 On page three, write a summary about yourself and the way you work.
 Employers like to hear things like; "Can work within a team or be trusted to work alone", "hard-working", "neat/attention to detail", "punctual", "reliable", "ambitious", "fast learning", "responsible" etc.

 The job you are applying for might involve fairly new skills or work in an area you have little experience in.
 In this instance give examples of past experiences to highlight the skills you do have that crossover to the new role.
 This will help reassure the employer that you can quickly adapt to the work they are offering.